How much & why you should tip?

 We recommend that travelers tip between

-Note: minimum tip to private guide is assuming you are 2 & maximum is assuming you are 1, if you are on a private group of more than 3 we recommend you use group guide guideline, likewise we do not limit tipping you can even tip more than recommended
+Note: minimum tip to private guide is assuming you are 2 & maximum is assuming you are 1, if you are in a private group of more than 3 we recommend you use group guide guidelines, likewise we do not limit tipping you can even tip more than recommended

 Tipping on a Kilimanjaro/Meru & Kenya hike

-Unlike tipping on a safari, tipping in Kilimanjaro is not much of a bonus or reward particularly attentive service but a mandatory payment to subsidize wages porters or guides receive
+Unlike tipping on a safari, tipping in Kilimanjaro and other mountains is not much of a bonus or reward, particularly attentive service but a mandatory payment to subsidize wages porters or guides receive

 First will have to keep you informed on wages

-Minimum wage set is 10usd a day per porter, 20usd per guide, 15usd per assistant guide & mountain cook.
-And again we emphasize that they maybe a time lag between a job to the other, however many companies don’t even pay this figure, if you pay anything less of 1600usd for 5days & 1700usd for 6days it is highly likely the wage demands were not met correctly.
-It is fair to say even when minimum wage requirement is met this wages are still not fair & that’s why we recommend each client to tip
+The minimum wage set is 15usd a day per porter, 25usd per guide, 20usd per assistant guide & mountain cook.
+Again we emphasize that there may be a time lag between one job to the other, however, many companies don’t even pay this figure, if you pay anything less than 1600usd for 5 days & 1700usd for 6 days, likely, the wage demands were not met correctly.
+It is fair to say even when the minimum wage requirement is met these wages are still not fair & that’s why we recommend each client tip

 Each group will have